 This law is crucial for concealed carriers to know.
 For example, if you are pulled over for a traffic violation, you must inform the officer that you have a firearm on you or in your vehicle.
-This is only a requirement, however, in duty to inform states.
+As with most things, this is only a requirement in “duty to inform” states.

 Duty to Inform Law Types

 Regarding the last category of “other,” this can happen for a few reasons.
-For example, New York and California do not have a duty to inform law at the state level; however, New York does at the municipal level and California does at the county level.
+For example, New York and California do not have a duty to inform law at the state level; however, New York does at the municipal level, and California does at the county level.
 Another example is in North Dakota and Maine, where you have a day to inform if you are carrying without a permit.

 It is the carrying individual’s responsibility to know the duty to inform requirements of the locality in which the person resides and travels to or through.
 One should be prepared to produce their concealed carry permit to verify they are carrying legally, except in constitutional carry states.

 If you are required to inform an officer that you have a firearm, whether compulsory or asked, be sure to inform the officer early.
-During a traffic stop, tell them right as they get to your window.
+Tell them right as they get to your window during a traffic stop.
 It is best to phrase your disclosure as, “I am carrying a concealed firearm, officer, and I have a permit for it.”

-By telling the officer upfront that you have a concealed weapon, you allow put the ball in their court and they will decide how to proceed safely and calmly with your interaction.
+By telling the officer upfront that you have a concealed weapon, you allow put the ball in their court, and they will decide how to proceed safely and calmly with your interaction.
 It’s better to let the officer take charge of the encounter and walk you through it.
 If you are in a state that does not require you to inform or only when asked, you can still inform an officer without being prompted.

 Law enforcement doesn’t like surprises, and disclosing this information helps form a little trust during your encounter.